 I think that’s where the curriculum is going to have its most potential.
 I was one of 16 writers and 4 managers in the Curriculum into the Classroom, the Education Queensland resource base.
 For a year, we wrote units, sourced video samples and gathered resources.

 We designed it for discrete Arts units and so they linked to units in other learning areas.
-We tried to show and support Primary teachers who were not Arts specialists where they might infuse the Arts learning, and also cover o curriculum areas as well.
+We tried to show and support Primary teachers who were not Arts specialists where they might infuse the Arts learning, and also cover other curriculum areas as well.

 Have you found that transdisciplinary approach the best for introducing dance in a Primary context?